geovedi/book-notes/2021/you-don't-owe-anyone.notes.md

-# You Don't Owe Anyone
+# You Don't Owe Anyone: Free Yourself from the Weight of Expectations
 Author: Caroline Garnet McGraw

 ## Introduction: What if You Didn't Owe Anyone?